htrc/HTRC-DataCapsules/docker/README.md

 This contains the Dockerized Data Capsule API

-Please change values according to the environment in dc-api/config/sites.xml.
+Please change values according to the environment in dc-api/config/sites.xml and mysql/scripts/mysql-scripts/dcapi_loaddata.sql.

 # To start DC API